Fusepoint Managed Services

-Fusepoint operates as a managed service provider (MSP), helping to safeguard and guarantee access to a company's data and mission critical applications through a variety of services including infrastructure hosting, disaster recovery, and firewall security.
+Fusepoint operates as a managed service provider (MSP), helping to safeguard and guarantee access to a company's data and mission-critical applications through a variety of services including infrastructure hosting, disaster recovery, and firewall security.

 Fusepoint has one primary investor.
 M/C Venture Partners, a Boston, Massachusetts-based venture capital firm, invested US$20 million in Fusepoint in July 2001 and an additional US$10 million in 2004.

-Savvis, Inc. announced on June 1, 2010, that it had entered into a definitive agreement to acquire Fusepoint for approximately $124.5 million in cash subject to working capital adjustments.
-The acquisition was completed on June 16, 2010.
+Savvis, Inc. declared on June 1, 2010, that it had signed a definite agreement to purchase Fusepoint for around $124.5 million in cash, subject to adjustments related to working capital.
+The transaction was finalized on June 16, 2010.

-Fusepoint acquisitions include Toronto-based Worldwide Online, a hosting and professional services firm in March, 2005 and Montreal-based outsourcing firm Versus in October 2004.
-The company regularly conducts polls in Canada on topics pertaining to identity theft, business continuity, and disaster recovery.
+Fusepoint acquisitions include Toronto-based Worldwide Online, a hosting and professional services firm in March 2005 and Montreal-based outsourcing firm Versus in October 2004.
+The company regularly conducts polls in Canada on topics on identity theft, business continuity, and disaster recovery.

-Fusepoint's video tour of its facility on YouTube has received a 5 star rating and 100,000 views.